 1) Consent from applicants to be considered under this Aboriginal admission category and to the collection of personal information by filling out the online consent form.

 2) Proof of Aboriginal ancestry.
 Aboriginal documentation can be submitted through a scanned copy (front and back) of an applicant’s Aboriginal “Indian Status”, Métis citizenship or membership cards or Inuit Trust.
-Documentation can be sent to Indigenous Services by fax, email or mail at:
+Documentation can be directly uploaded on our online consent form or sent to Indigenous Services by fax or mail at:

 All personal documentation is kept in strictest confidence and securely housed within Indigenous Services.
 The personal information is collected under the authority of the University of Western Ontario Act, 1982.
 The information is collected for the purposes of offering accessible admission pathways for Aboriginal applicants and providing additional support to applicants who become students.
-For further information about this collection, please contact the Coordinator at Indigenous Services (Student Development Centre), Western University, London, ON, N6A 3K7; Phone 519-661-4095.
+For further information about this collection, please contact Indigenous Services, Western University, London, ON, N6A 3K7; Phone 519-661-4095.